mdrobisch/roseguarden/README.md

 additional for connecting and supllying the device:

+- some breadboard female-female connector (found on pollin, watterot or sparkun)
-- some cable with at least 3 wires @ 1A (found on pollin, reichelt, digikey or your laocal electronic store)
+- some cable with at least 3 wires @ 1A (found on pollin, reichelt, digikey or your local electronic store)
 - a ethernet-patch-cable (found on pollin, reichelt, digikey or your laocal electronic store)
 - or a wifi-dongle (found on pollin, reichelt, digikey or your laocal electronic store)